kamil-kw/BeBike/README.md

 # **4.10.
 Shopping bag**(#bag)

--	This page shows each product as a line item, displaying an image, name of the product, weight, SKU, price per item, the quantity selected, quantity selector to update and a subtotal for each item.
+-	This page shows each product as a line item, displaying an image, name of the product, size, SKU, price per item, the quantity selected, quantity selector to update and a subtotal for each item.

--	When the quantity selector is at 1, the minus button is disabled.
+-	When the quantity selector is at 1, the minus button is disabled, user can use the button underneath (remove) to remove item from the basket.

--	A pricing summary of the whole basket is also shown with the basket total, delivery fee and total.
+-	Basket would show the pricing summary of all items within, delivery fee and total.

--	If the user has not met the free delivery threshold then an alert message is shown, prompting the user that they can qualify for free delivery if they spend more.
+-	If the user has not met the free delivery threshold, then an alert message is shown, prompting the user that they can qualify for free delivery if they spend more.

 # **4.11.
 Product view**(#view)

--	The product details will showcase an image, name of the product, short description, price, weight selector(if the product has different weights), category and rating, quantity selector, keep shopping button and an add to basket button.
+-	The product details will highlight an image, name of the product, brief description, price, category and rating, quantity selector, keep shopping button and an add to basket button.

--	As a superuser, the admin can see the edit and delete buttons, allowing quick access to the product admin.
+-	Admin (superuser) have ability to edit and delete buttons, allowing quick access to the product admin .

 -	The quantity selector starts at 1.
 When the quantity is at 1, the minus button is disabled.